QuantConnect/quantconnect-cli/README.md

 4. Open a new terminal/tab and `cd` into the QuantConnect CLI project again (keep `qcli push --watch` running in the other terminal/tab).
 5. Start programming and run backtests with `qcli backtests:new --open` whenever there is something to backtest.
 The `--open` flag means that the backtest results will be opened in the browser when done.
 Additionally, you can specify the project id or name with `--project` if you don't want the interactive selector to open every time.

-Whenever you create a new algorithm or alpha stream via the web interface, quit the `qcli push --watch` command, run `qcli pull` and run `qcli push --watch` again.
+Whenever you create a new algorithm or Alpha Stream via the web interface, quit the `qcli push --watch` command, run `qcli pull` and run `qcli push --watch` again.

 # Commands